Ggs91/secretlab_static_page_replica/README.md

 ### Conclusion

 Here we have it.
 An optimized scrolling effect using css and cross-browsers compatible.
-* I didn't use the scroll event because it's called in a rate way above the rate screens renders.
+* I didn't use the scroll event because it's called in a rate way above the rate screens render.
 * Instead we used `requestAnimationFrame` to get the position in a way more optimized rate: 60fps.
 Also this function is called whenever the browser is free, not in a middle of other tasks.
 * We changed css properties that are handled by the GPU instead of the CPU that is usually already busy with tasks
 * We detect if the element is in the viewport so we activate the animation only then.
 If the user can't see it, there's no need to waste resources.